coredns/coredns/CODE-OF-CONDUCT.md

-NCF Community Code of Conduct
+CNCF Community Code of Conduct

 ### Contributor Code of Conduct